resource-watch/slate/source/includes/api/_geostore.md

 ### From land use areas

-Geostore has the geojson of 4 differents lands use:
+Geostore has the geojson of 4 different lands use:

 #### Oil palm